wre1st/sys-training/README.md

 # sys-training
-The project compose of 3 algorithms
+The project composed of 3 algorithms

 *Work on ArrayList and sorting algorithm